 - The Hobbit - BL 6.6 - 1000L

 You can see that the two metrics offer different orders for some books.
 As another illustration of this, Harry Potter and the Goblet of Fire and A Wizard of Earthsea are both BL 6.7, but the first is 880L and the second 1150L.
 There are some anomalous results when complexity doesn't match age appropriateness at all.
 Swallows and Amazons and Matilda may have similarly complex language, but the former is much slower-paced.
 I'm not convinced the language in the Princess Mirror-Belle books is anywhere near complex as that in The Children of Green Knowe.
 And neither Ice Bear, She Persisted, Poo or The Story of Money seem to me as difficult as their ratings suggest.
 (Perhaps because the whole point of non-fiction books is often to explain new concepts and the vocabulary associated with them, and coming across a new word along with an explanation of its meaning is not at all like coming across a new word mid-narrative.)

 But the numbers do confirm some of my intuitions.
 Popular children's books from a century ago, for example, are often more difficult than one expects — The Call of the Wild (BL 8.0 - 1120L), The Wind in the Willows (BL 8.4 - 1140L) and Treasure Island (BL 8.3 - 1070L), for example — which may, along with copyrights having lapsed, explain why they are so often abridged.

-In any event, these tools should be used with caution, perhaps for comparisons of books in the same genres and styles.
+In any event, these tools should be used with caution, perhaps for comparisons of books in the same genres and styles — or working out which of an author's books it might be best to start with.
 They may help parents (or teachers) who are trying to vary what they offer children, perhaps supplementing graded readers, but they can't replace a librarian or an experienced teacher.
-Apart from any other concerns, they offer no guide to quality!
+Apart from any other concerns, these metrics offer no guide to quality!